takuti/takuti.me/_content/en/note/ict-literacy.md

 Readiness, in reality, is more psychological and situational.

-Even if he/she uses a smartphone daily for social media, they won't be prepared to enjoy what ICT offers to the fullest as long as there is psychological friction, such as "Am I doing the right thing?"
+Even if he/she uses a smartphone daily for social media, they won't be prepared to enjoy what ICT offers to the fullest as long as there is psychological friction.

 One can gain confidence in using technology only when they are in a specific situation, where they can objectively confirm their maturity by seeing others' behaviour.